holepunchto/bare/docs/threat-model.md

 - Thread transfer lists
 - Module and addon resolution
 - Data races on `SharedArrayBuffer`
-- V8 and `libuv` themselves
+- The engine and `libuv` themselves

 Turning powers off does nothing about memory bugs, and only an OS sandbox does, which is why the next section makes one a requirement.

 ## What embedders must do

-Bare promises that the set of powers is **frozen**, but it does not promise that the set is **safe**.
+Bare promises that the set of addons is **frozen**, but it does not promise that the set is **safe**.
 That part is yours to work out.

 **1. Check what your powers add up to.** Two safe powers can combine into an unsafe one.
 A bundle reader is fine on its own and a peer connection is fine on its own, but together they leak data, and neither addon author did anything wrong.
 So look at the whole set and assume someone is trying to abuse it. `Bare.IPC` counts as part of that set, and on mobile it talks straight to your app, so write the app side carefully.

+**2. Mind what you hand on.** The protocol you were handed reaches the whole filesystem.
+Load untrusted code with one of your own, and pass it even when you pass a referrer.

-**2. Use an OS sandbox.** The seal does nothing about memory bugs, so if you are running untrusted JavaScript a sandbox is required rather than a bonus.
+**3. Use an OS sandbox.** The seal does nothing about memory bugs, so if you are running untrusted JavaScript a sandbox is required rather than a bonus.

-**3. Seal early.**
+**4. Seal early, and seal every process.**

 ## Things that still work after the seal

 All of these work with no addons at all, and none of them are bugs.

+- Reading whatever the protocol the code was loaded with reaches
 - `Bare.exit()`, which kills the process or the thread
 - `Bare.suspend()` and `Bare.idle()`, which jam the loop
 - Making threads and using lots of memory